Japan Activity logo

 If navigating Kagoshima's nightlife on your own feels daunting — especially with limited Japanese — a guided bar hopping tour removes the guesswork.
 The official Kagoshima Spirits Bar Hopping tour, run through the city tourism board, pairs you with an English-speaking local guide who takes you to three carefully selected venues.

-Tours typically run 2-3 hours starting around 6 PM or 7 PM, and cost 8,000-10,000 yen per person including all drinks and snacks.
+Tours typically run 2–3 hours starting around 6 PM or 7 PM, and cost 8,000–10,000 yen per person including all drinks and snacks.
 You will visit a mix of izakayas, shochu bars, and hidden gems that you would likely never find on your own.
-The guide explains shochu varieties, local customs, and drinking etiquette.
+The guide explains shochu varieties, local customs, and drinking etiquette — including how to properly request oyu-wari (hot water) and how the "Daiyame" drinking culture of Kagoshima differs from Tokyo's izakaya scene.
 It is one of the most efficient ways to experience authentic Kagoshima nightlife in a single evening, especially for first-time visitors.
 Book through the Kagoshima tourism channels or your hotel concierge.

 Key Takeaways